progmaticltd/homebox/README.md

 - Optional master user creation, e.g. for families with children or moderated communities.
 - Server side full text search inside emails, attached documents and files and compressed archives, with better results than GMail.
-- SOGo webmail with sieve filters management, password change form, Calendar and Address book management, GUI to import other account emails.
+- Modern and responsive web access to emails, calendars and address books.
 - Powerful and light antispam system with [rspamd](https://rspamd.com/) and optional access to the web interface.
 - Antivirus for inbound _and_ outbound emails with [clamav](https://www.clamav.net/).
 - Automatic configuration for Thunderbird and Outlook using published XML and other clients with